Recalling Jan. 6: A national day of infamy, half remembered

-NEW YORK — Beneath a pale winter light and the glare of television cameras, it seemed hard not to see the Jan.
+NEW YORK (AP) — Beneath a pale winter light and the glare of television cameras, it seemed hard not to see the Jan.
 6 U.S. Capitol riot for what it was.
 The violent storming of the Capitol by Donald Trump supporters bent on upending the election of Joe Biden was as clear as day: democracy under siege, live-streamed in real time.

 Yet a year later, when it comes to a where-were-you moment in U.S. history, there is far from national consensus.